 If you’re looking for a pinturesque photo opportunity, walk across the bridge which leads into Girona’s old city.
 The bridge crosses over the

 trickle river Onyar with dull pale autumn-shade houses on either side.
-I genuinely did like this part, but expectations vs. reality may be a let down for some.
+I genuinely did love the look of the houses along the river, but thanks to social media, expectations vs. reality may be a let down for some.
 Visit on a sunny day if you can.

 Other Simple Ideas

 Like every city in Spain, Girona has a lot of plazas.
 Take a caña (beer), enjoy authentic tapas and relax.